georou/ossec-selinux/README.md

 I have altered it with improvements and also added booleans to help limit unintentional access as described below.
 It should now be the correct style according to the [Tresys Style Guide](https://github.com/TresysTechnology/refpolicy/wiki/StyleGuide).

 As listed below, what works and what isn't tested.
+Please note this policy is complex and is in a beta state.

 ### Needed Tweaks:
 The firewall{d}-drop.sh scrip has a variable $PWD which as OSSEC execd does not chroot, returns as the / directory.
 This needs to be changed so that the pid and lock files it creates are done so in `/var/ossec/var/run`.
 You WILL need to make this change: